-THE BARNET SAILING COOPERATIVE is a non-profit organization founded in 1987 by a group of people interested in the sport of sailing and the cooperative ownership of boats for the purpose of training, day sailing and cruising.
+THE BARNET SAILING COOPERATIVE is a non-profit organization founded in 1987 by a group of people interested in the sport of sailing and the cooperative ownership of boats for the purpose of day sailing and cruising.
 Each member pays an annual fee and must also contribute time towards maintenance, administration and social events.

 The cost of maintenance, insurance, moorage, etc. are covered by the fees.
 We limit our membership the 75 sailing memberships.
 In addition, if you do not wish to sail or if our sailing permits have all been allotted, applicants may apply to be placed on a waiting list for priority for future sailing permits.
 While on the waiting list, the applicants may attend social functions and meetings.